omjunior/CarND-Advanced-Lane-Lines/README.md

 #### Remove camera distortion

-The first step of the pipeline is to remove camera distoritions, using the matrix and coefficients found earlier.
+The first step of the pipeline is to remove camera distortions, using the matrix and coefficients found earlier.
-The distortions in this particular case aren't great, being most noticeable in the border of the pictures.
+The distortions in this particular case aren't great, being most noticeable on the border of the pictures.

 Follow examples.